The 18th Annual

 Barbara Clark-Evans - Director of the KCKCC Intercultural Center 2008-2020

-Sound Engineer - Christian Negoth, Bethel 7th Day Adventist Church in KCK
+Sound Engineer - Christian Neuroth, Bethel 7th Day Adventist Church in KCK

 Donations Appreciated